ali-johnston/2024_trends-abundance-paper/README.md

 - `upper`: 90th percentile of model estimated trends.
 - `nonzero`: whether the confidence intervals overlap zero.

 **`bcr-srd-lookup.parquet`:** lookup table identifying which Bird Conservation Region (BCR) each 27 km grid cell falls into.
+This file is located in the Dryad component of the archived materials.
+The columns of the data table are:
 - `region_code`: unique ID for each BCR.
 - `srd_id`: unique integer ID for each 27 km grid cell.
 - `coverage_fraction`: proprtion of the 27 km grid cell covered by the BCR.

 **`basemap.gpkg`:** spatial data for creating basemaps in the mapping scripts.
 All data come from the [Natural Earth](https://www.naturalearthdata.com/) project.
+This file is located in the Dryad component of the archived materials.
+This file is located in the Zenodo component of the archived materials.
 Layers included are:
 - `land`: land boundary polygon.
 - `country_lines`: country boundary lines.
 - `state_lines`: state boundary lines.s